tanboonjoon/main/docs/UserGuide.md

 #### Searching for (a) specific task(s) under certain category: 'find'
-Find tasks that belong to a certain category.
+Find tasks that belong to a certain category. <br>
 Format: 'find TYPE/CATEGORY' <br>
 'CATEGORY' is defined as 'all', 'overdue', 'mark'.
 Any other category will be classified as invalidCommand.